AEWesdorp/cfSPI/cfspi/README.md

 To use the cfSPI-pipeline, follow these steps:

 #### Prerequisites
-1. Ensure you have either `conda` or `mamba` installed on your system.
+1. Ensure you have either `conda` installed on your system.

 #### Installation
 1. Clone the GitHub Repository: